gear-foundation/academy/docs/20-auction-gas-reservation/homework.md

 hide_table_of_contents: true
 ---

+Let's put our knowledge to the test.

-In this assignment, you will add a new feature to your Tamagotchi contract, which will allow it to send a delayed message to itself at a specified interval to check its state.
-If the Tamagotchi is tired, hungry, or not entertained, it should send a message to the user asking for feeding or playing.
+In this assignment, you'll add a new feature to your Tamagotchi contract.
+Here's what you need to do:

+1. Implementing the delayed message feature:
+- Enhance your Tamagotchi contract to include the capability of sending delayed messages, enabling your Tamagotchi to communicate with itself at specific intervals
+2. Checking the Tamagotchi's state:
+- Teach your Tamagotchi to evaluate its own state periodically.
+- If your Tamagotchi is tired, hungry, or lacking entertainment, it will proceed to the next step.
+3. Sending a message to the user:
+- Once the Tamagotchi identifies its needs, it will send a message directly to you, the user.
+- The message will state whether it requires feeding or playtime.

 To implement this feature, you need to extend the Tamagotchi state with the `reservations` field, as shown below: